sunpy/sunpy/doc/source/guide/data_types/maps.rst

     cmap.set_over('red', 1.0)
     cmap.set_under('green', 1.0)

-This will color the areas above and below in red and green respectively.
+This will color the areas above and below in red and green respectively (similar to this `example <http://matplotlib.org/examples/pylab_examples/image_masked.html>`_).
 You can use the following colorbar command to display these choices.

     plt.colorbar(extend='both')

 Another method to ignore bad data is to use a masked data array.
 A `~numpy.ma.MaskedArray` is a subclass of a numpy array so it has all of the same properties with the addition of an associated boolean array which holds the mask.
-The following examples and figure shows both of these methods in action.
-Let's consider the following image.

-By inspecting the maximum versus the mean and standard deviation, it is clear that there are some overly bright pixels in this Hinode XRT image.
+Let's consider the following Hinode XRT image.
+By inspecting the maximum versus the mean and standard deviation, it is clear that there are some overly bright pixels.
-This is likely due to cosmic ray hits which is throwing off the default plot making it too dark to see the emission from the Sun.
+This is likely due to cosmic ray hits which is throwing off the default plot making it too dark to see the solar emission.

 .. plot::